gameblabla/CSE2/README.md

 This option is **strictly** for checking the decompilation's accuracy; CMake should be preferred in all other situations.

-## Running

-In order to run Cave Story Engine 2, you have to get the "data" folder from a vanilla copy of Cave Story.
-Just copy and paste it into the same folder as the executable.

 ## Licensing

 Being a decompilation, the majority of the code in this project belongs to Daisuke "Pixel" Amaya - not us.
 We've yet to agree on a license for our own code.